boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

     ![Rename shape file](/static/assets/visualizing-data/visualization-widgets/images/map/dropdown.png)

-9. Click on the shape name, the customized shape will be rendered in the map widget based on the data configuration.
+9. Click on the shape name and the customized shape will be rendered in the map widget based on the data configuration.

     ![Json shape file name](/static/assets/visualizing-data/visualization-widgets/images/map/customindia.png)

 ### Drill down configuration

 By default, the state shapes in India are divided into districts.
-However, if you prefer to drill the state shapes with city divisions instead of districts(e.g., If you want to drill the shape of `Tamil Nadu` with city divisions instead of districts), follow these steps.
+However, if you prefer to drill the state shapes with city divisions instead of districts (e.g., if you want to drill the shape of `Tamil Nadu` with city divisions instead of districts), follow these steps:

 1. Download the `Tamil Nadu` shape file with the city division from any open-source website.